+To this he added, that all the people for many leagues round came there every May-morning, expecting to see the stone head turned to gold.

+Tommy got up very early on the first of May to behold this amazing change; and when he came near the statue he saw a great number of people gathered together, who all ran away from him in the utmost consternation, having never before seen a

+Thy Wit,

+O Man, whoever thou art,

+Hath disclosed the Ænigma,

+And discovered the Golden Head.

+Calca

+TOWN!
+INO SHORS.

+Take it and use it,

+But use it with Wisdom;

+For know

+That Gold, properly employed,

+May dispense Blessings,

+And promote the Happiness of Mortals;

+But when hoarded up,

+Or misapplied,

+Is but Trash, and makes Mankind miserable.

+Remember

+The unprofitable Servant, Who hid his Talent in a Napkin;

+And

+The profligate Son,

+Who squandered away his Substance, and

+fed with the Swine.

+As thou hast got the Golden Head,

+Observe the Golden Mean;

+Be good and be happy.

+This lesson, coming as it were from the dead, struck him with such awe and reverence for piety and virtue, that, before he removed the treasure, he kneeled down, and earnestly and fervently prayed that he he might make a prudent, just, and proper use of it.

+AUMMI IWO-SHOES.

-This lesson, coming as it were from the dead, struck him with such awe and reverence for piety and virtue, that, before he removed the treasure, he kneeled down, and earnestly and fervently prayed that he might make a prudent, just, and proper use of it.
-Tommy Two-Shoes then conveyed the chest to the hut of a poor shepherd, where he had taken up his abode; and on further examining all its contents, he found a roll of paper, which having untied, he sat down and read as follows: "To him, by whose ingenuity this treasure is discovered, I dedicate a short history of my life and disappointments; that he may profit by my experience, and learn to know that adversity is the trial of friendship.
-"I had acquired a large fortune by trade: my parents and relations were all dead, and my riches afforded me no comfort, because I had no one whomI loved, to share them with me.
-I travelled through Persia, India, Lybia, Utopia, and Arabia, in search of a real friend.
-Many offered me their friendship while they supposed I was rich; but if a pretended that I was in distress and required their assistance, they immediately deserted me.
+Tommy Two-Shoes then conveyed the chest to the hut of the poor shepherd, where he had taken up his abode; and on further examining all its contents, he found a roll of paper, which having untied, he sat down and read as follows:

+"To him, by whose ingenuity this treasure is discovered, I dedicate a short history of my life and disappointments; that he may profit by my experience, and learn to know that adversity is the trial of friendship.

+"I had acquired alarge fortune by trade: my parents and relations were all dead, and my riches afforded me no comfort, because I had no one whom I loved, to share them with me.
+I travelled through Persia, India, Libya, Utopia, and Arabia, in search of a real friend.
+Many offered me their friendship while they supposed I was rich; but if I pretended that I was.

+London Published by Tabart & C. Sep.
+1804.

+in distress and required their assistance, they immediately deserted me.
 At last I arrived in this vast plain, where I became acquainted with a man who was reported to be wise, rich, and good.

 "In him I concluded I had found the man to whom I ought to open both my purse and my heart; but disappointment had made me suspicious, and I resolved to try before I trusted him.
 I went therefore to him, and desired his assistance in hiding a large sum of money, lest the prince of the country, by the advice of a wicked minister, should put me to death to possess himself of my gold.
 We met and hid the money, which after some days I went to see, and found it gone.

+...
 "How was I struck to the heart, to know that a man who professed himself to be wise and virtuous, had broken through a sacred trust of friendship, and turned a thief for gold!
-Had I lost all I was worth and found a real friend, I had been happy in the exchange; but now I was truly miserable: I resolved, however, to punish his treachery.
+Had I lost all I was worth and found a real friend, I had been hanniz happy in the exchange; but now I was truly miserable: I resolved, however, to punish his treachery.